AdobeDocs/analytics.en/help/admin/home.md

 * Adobe Admin Console: Use this area for provisioning Experience Cloud tools, and managing user permissions.
 It is located at [adminconsole.adobe.com](https://adminconsole.adobe.com).
 * Analytics Admin Console: Use this area for report suite and variable management.
 It can be accessed by clicking Admin in the top header of Adobe Analytics.
+* Here is a suggestion, this is a test

 This guide covers: